duojs/duojs.org/src/index.md

 Duo blends the very best ideas from the [Component](https://github.com/component/component), [Browserify](https://github.com/substack/node-browserify) and [Go](http://go-lang.com/) communities, to end up with simple system that:

-  - has first-class support for Javascript, HTML and CSS.
+  - has first-class support for Javascript, HTML and CSS
-  - exposes a unix-y command line interface.
+  - exposes a unix-y command line interface
-  - pulls source directly from GitHub with semantic versioning.
+  - pulls source directly from GitHub with semantic versioning
-  - supports source transforms, like Coffeescript or Sass.
+  - supports source transforms, like Coffeescript or Sass
-  - does not require JSON manifests.
+  - does not require JSON manifests

 ## I. Proofs of concept